If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Tremfya contains the drug guselkumab, which is a biologic medication.
 A biologic is made from parts of living cells.

 Tremfya isn’t available in a biosimilar form.
 (Biosimilars are like generic drugs.
 But unlike generics, which are made for nonbiologic drugs, biosimilars are made for biologic drugs.)
-Instead, guselkumab comes only as the brand-name Tremfya.
+Instead, guselkumab comes only as the brand-name drug Tremfya.

 Your doctor or pharmacist can tell you more about the potential side effects of Tremfya.
 They can also suggest ways to help reduce the side effects.